 Wow.
 I had read about it and seen photos of it – but seeing it with my own eyes was something I’ll remember forever.

-Visiting Machu Picchu in June, July, August
+Visiting Machu Picchu in June, July, and August

 This photo was taken in early June; the cloud cleared to reveal a perfect blue-sky day.

-Visiting Machu Picchu in September, October, November
+Visiting Machu Picchu in September, October, and November

-This time of year also sees far less people than high season.
+This time of year also sees far fewer people than high season.
 The downside is you have a higher chance of encountering rain or fog.
-Personally I don’t mind the fog, it makes the ruins feel really mysterious!
-From November, rain is an almost daily occurrence.
+I don’t mind the mist; it makes the ruins feel mysterious!

-Visiting Machu Picchu in December, January, February
+Visiting Machu Picchu in December, January, and February

-Expect anything from drizzle to huge downpours almost daily.
+Expect anything from drizzle to massive downpours almost daily.
 Again, crowds are far fewer; you’re likely to have large areas of the ruins all to yourself depending on the time of day you arrive.
 Orchids are at their most colorful best.

 Make sure to think about the flora when scheduling your trip.
 At certain times of the year, the flowers and orchids are stunning.

-Visiting Machu Picchu in March, April, May
+Visiting Machu Picchu in March, April, and May